openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-sendablePreferences.md

 >
 > - The initial APIs of this module are supported since API version 12.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
-> - Preferences are not thread-safe and may cause file damage and data loss when used in multi-process scenarios.
-Do not use preferences in multi-process scenarios.
+> - The shared user preferences are not thread-safe and may cause file damage and data loss when used in multi-process scenarios.
+Do not use it in multi-process scenarios.

 ## Modules to Import